-Family enterprising is an old phenomenon.
-Most of the time, families did business together in order to create prosperity for themselves and their community.
+Family entrepreneurship is a long-standing phenomenon.
+Most of the time, families do business together in order to create prosperity for themselves and their community.

-For many years research into family firms was lagging behind as most attention was guided towards large publicly traded firms where the family ownership and management was supposed to not exist.
-Over the last 15 years research on family firms has grown rapidly and gained increased interest as a legitimate area of scholarly inquiry.
-Across the globe, research programs have been launched; family business chairs endowed, and family business Centres formed.
+For many years, however, research into family firms lagged behind, as most attention was paid to large publicly traded firms in which family ownership and management was not considered relevant or even was not supposed to exist.
+Over the last decades, research on family firms has grown rapidly and gained increased attention as a legitimate area of scholarly inquiry.
+Across the globe, research programs have been launched, family business chairs endowed, and family business centers formed.

-In 1994, Jönköping International Business School (JIBS) was established with the clear vision to become a leading business school in the areas of entrepreneurship, SME management and business renewal.
-From this overall profile of the new school, it was soon realized that a focus on family firms was both motivated and relevant.
+In 1994, Jönköping International Business School (JIBS) was established with the clear vision of becoming a leading business school in the areas of entrepreneurship, internationalization, and business renewal.
+Based on this overall profile of the new school, it was soon realized that a focus on family firms and ownership matters was both important and relevant.

-Accordingly, JIBS became a pioneer in Scandinavia when it came to establishing a group devoted to the field of family business, both in terms of research and teaching.
-In 1996, Professor Leif Melin obtained the first research grant with the purpose to build a research program on “The Dynamics of Family Firms".
-Professor Melin hired a number of PhD candidates and senior researchers to the program.
-Already from the beginning the research was interdisciplinary, involving researchers from management, commercial law and accounting.
-The new research coincided with a strong increased interest in important family firm and ownership related issues both in Sweden and internationally.
-Additional research grants meant that more people could be employed to conduct research and teach about family enterprising and ownership In the late 1990s and early 2000s, both the number of PhD candidates and senior researchers grew.
+Accordingly, JIBS became a pioneer in Scandinavia, establishing a group of scholars devoted to the fields of family business and ownership in terms of both research and teaching.
+In 1996, Professor Leif Melin obtained the first research grant from the Carl-Olof and Jenz Hamrin Foundation with the purpose of building a research program on “The Dynamics of Family Firms”.
+This first donation made it possible to develop the critical mass that would later be the base for the foundation of the Centre for Family Entereprise and Ownership (CeFEO).
+Professor Melin hired a number of Ph.D. candidates and senior researchers for the program.
+From the beginning, the research was interdisciplinary, involving researchers from management, commercial law and accounting.
+The new research coincided with a strong, increased interest in important issues related to family firms and ownership both in Sweden and internationally.
+Additional research grants meant that more people could be employed to conduct research and teach about family entrepreneurship and ownership.
+In the late 1990s and early 2000s, the number of Ph.D. candidates and senior researchers grew.

-In 2001, Per-Olof Bjuggren, Lars-Göran Sund, Annika Hall, Leif Melin and Mattias Nordqvist published the JIBS family business groups first two articles in the Family Business Review, Lars-Göran Sund published a comprehensive study on family business succession and the gift- and inheritance tax regime in Sweden and in the Spring of 2002 Emilia Florin Samuelsson defended the first doctoral dissertation on a family business topic at JIBS.
-Since then researchers from JIBS working at CeFEO have published numerous articles, books, dissertations and book chapters both nationally and internationally.
-Several awards and scholarships have been awarded to CeFEO researchers as a token of the quality of their research.
-For an overview, please visit publications.
+In 2001, Per-Olof Bjuggren, Lars-Göran Sund, Annika Hall, Leif Melin, and Mattias Nordqvist published the first two JIBS articles in Family Business Review.
+Lars-Göran Sund published a comprehensive monograph-based study on family business succession and the gift and inheritance tax regime in Sweden, and in the spring of 2002, Emilia Florin Samuelsson defended the first doctoral dissertation on a family business topic at JIBS.
+Since then, researchers from JIBS working in CeFEO have published numerous articles, books, dissertations, book chapters, and reports both nationally and internationally.
+Relatedly, several awards and scholarships have been awarded to CeFEO researchers in recognition of the quality of their research.
+CeFEO was established in 2005.